chapel-lang/chapel/doc/rst/developer/bestPractices/StandardModuleStyle.rst

 methods method names be a verb.
 In particular, a method that modifies an argument in-place should be a verb.

+When possible, functions and methods that return should declare their return type explicitly.
+When not possible, such functions and methods should use the ``:returns:`` documentation field (as described in :ref:`chpldoc-arg-return-yield-types`).

 Factory Functions and Methods
 +++++++++++++++++++++++++++++